Danco626/cic-pocs/MultiClientM2M/README.md

 ### Configure API in CIC
 1. Create an [API](https://auth0.com/docs/get-started/auth0-overview/set-up-apis)
 2. Set an identifier (audience) and accept the default settings
-    - The identifier will be used to retrieve access tokens
+    - The identifier is used to retrieve access tokens
-    - This value should be set to the AUDIENCE environment variable
+    - Set this value to the AUDIENCE environment variable
 3. Navigate to the permissions tab and create atleast two permissions
-    - A combination of these permissions should be set to the PERMISSIONS environment variable
+    - Set a combination of these permissions to the PERMISSIONS environment variable
     - read:data
     - write:data